siroger/gatsby-starter-netlify-cms/src/pages/index.md

 title: Adventures in Artificial Intelligence
 image: /img/home-jumbotron.jpg
 heading: My Adventures in A.I.
-subheading: A blog about Machine Learning, Coding and Maths
+subheading: A blog about Machine Learning, Coding and Maths, by Simon Rogers
 mainpitch:
   title: A collection of thoughts and ideas
   description: >